SickRickX2/appunti/CyberSec/3 Authentication.md

 #### Password Authenticated Connection Establishment (PACE)
 Ensures that contacless RF chip in the eID card cannot be read without explicit access control.
 For online applications,  access is established by the user entering the six-digit PIN.
 For offline applications, either the MRZ printed on the back of the card or the six-digit card access number (CAN) printed on the front is used.

+### Hardware Authentication Tokens: One-time password (OTP) device
+- Has a secret key to generate an OTP
+- User enters the OTP and the system validates the value entered
+- Uses a block cipher/hash function to combine secret key and time or nonce value to creat